Is Vegan Gluten Free? What You Need to Know From a Dietitian

 This can cause poor absorption of nutrients, that could lead to nutrient deficiencies, and certain long term health complications.

 Don’t have celiac disease or a wheat allergy, but feel bad after eating gluten?
-It’s possible that you have a gluten sensitivity (also called a gluten intolerance).
+It’s possible that you have a gluten sensitivity (also sometimes called a gluten intolerance).

 But it’s extremely important to talk to a doctor before you completely eliminate all gluten containing foods.

-While it is a personal choice, if you don’t have a condition that requires you to be gluten free, you will be limiting your options even further as a vegan.
+Finally, while it is a personal choice, if you don’t have a condition that requires you to be gluten free, you will be limiting your options even further as a vegan.

 Unless I have to exclude gluten because of a medical condition, I (for one) will not go gluten free for my own sanity!